 While sensitivity to Malassezia is the primary cause of seborrheic dermatitis, a combination of factors could make the condition worse.

 - reaction to certain medicines

 HOW TO TREAT STUBBORN FLAKES AND SCALP SCRATCHING

 If you’re experiencing persistent flakes and irritation, then you need a shampoo designed for stubborn dandruff.

 Formulated with selenium sulphide, it’s designed to provide stubborn flake relief.1

-Using it regularly lets you get relief from the symptoms, and helps prevent future flare-ups, while leaving your hair soft & manageable.
+Using it regularly lets you get relief from the signs of dandruff and helps prevent future flare-ups, while leaving your hair soft & manageable.

-If that doesn’t work, consult your doctor or dermatologist.
+If that doesn’t work, or if you know you have seborrheic dermatitis, consult your doctor or dermatologist.
 They should be able to prescribe a seborrheic dermatitis treatment for you.